mmig/mmir-v4-starter-kit/README.md

 The state of the dialog system can be tracked and manipulated based on a finite-state machine (FSM).
 This is realized using SCXML (State Chart XML) with [SCION][1], a JavaScript based interpreter for SCXML files.

+The framework core and its extensions are implemented as AMD (Asynchronous Module Definition) using [requirejs][3].

 The StarterKit provides basic capabilities for recognizing speech input (ASR, using the Google Speech Recognition service), and speech output (TTS, using [MARY][2]).
 Note however, that there are some restrictions for running the StarterKit in a browser environment:
  * microphone access: currently only Google Chrome (version 21.x.x), and Firefox (version 20.x) allow access to the microphone resource for speech input